terkinas/nextjs-weather-app/README.md

 Contributions to the Weather App are welcome!
 If you find any bugs or have suggestions for new features, please open an issue on the GitHub repository.
 You can also fork the repository, make your changes, and submit a pull request.

 ## License
-This project is licensed under the MIT License, allowing for personal and commercial use with attribution.
+This project is licensed under the `MIT License`, allowing for personal and commercial use with attribution.